Taking your pet to Australia

 All pets must have a Rabies vaccine to start the export process from the UK.

-There are no other mandatory vaccinations for either cats or Dogs; however, we strongly advise vaccinations against Leptospirosis, DHPP and Kennel Cough (Dogs) and FVRCP (cats).
+There are no other mandatory vaccinations for either Cats or Dogs; however, we strongly advise vaccinations against Leptospirosis, DHPP and Kennel Cough (Dogs) and FVRCP (cats).

-All pets that board with us before departure will need to have the above vaccinations as a mandatory requirement.
+Top Tip - All pets that board with us before departure will need to have the above vaccinations as a mandatory requirement.

 Are any blood tests required?